 Who can apply?

-An applicant wishing to apply for an Indigenous Languages Grant must:
+Applicants wishing to apply for a Celebrating Reconciliation Grant must:

-be based in Queensland and the activity must be delivered in Queensland
+- be based in Queensland and the event must be delivered in Queensland

 Eligible applicants include:

 - an incorporated trustee on behalf of a trust

 - a local government body

 # Grant applicants that are not incorporated should partner with an incorporated organisation with demonstrated capacity to undertake and oversee community projects.
 This is an auspice arrangement.
 The auspice organisation details should be entered in the application form.